-Copper is much cheaper than precious metals like sterling silver, and if you screw up your piece in any way, you won't suffer in terms of dollars down the drains.
-You can find copper wire in many gauges (wire thicknesses) and the thick wires are great for frames, while the thin wires are perfect for wrapping.
+Copper is much cheaper than precious metals like sterling silver, and if you screw up your piece in any way, you won't suffer in terms of dollars down the drain.
+You can find copper wire in many gauges (wire thicknesses), and the thick wires are great for frames, while the thin wires are perfect for wrapping.
 I love copper wire jewelry!

-Another aspect to making wire wrapped jewelry using copper is that this material is quite trendy these day.
+Another aspect of making wire-wrapped jewelry using copper is that this material is quite trendy these days.
 I see a lot of women walking around with copper bracelets and even pendants.

 Wire Wrapping Pliers

 So which brand is my current favorite?
-Having tried several brands, personally I like the Wubbers best.
+Having tried several brands, personally, I like the Wubbers best.
 Ever since I bought the whole range of Wubbers, I find myself using other pliers less and less. (the two Wubbers round nose pliers I have are highlighted with the red arrow below it).
-Will discuss them briefly below.
+I will discuss them briefly below.

-I find chain nose pliers just as indispensable as the round nose pliers for jewelry making.
-If you use the regular round nose pliers (and not the multi-step looping pliers), you will need the chain nose ones to help making great loops.
-Also they're great to flatten wire ends and wrap wire around the loop.
+I find chain-nose pliers just as indispensable as round-nose pliers for jewelry making.
+If you use the regular round-nose pliers (and not the multi-step looping pliers), you will need the chain-nose ones to help make great loops.
+Also, they're great for flattening wire ends and wrapping the wire around the loop.
 You'll find several other uses for it as well.

-While I have a great selection of chain nose pliers at home, for some reason the very first pair I got many years ago served me well, and I didn't feel the need to buy a new one.
-The red pliers above are what I have for over 10 years now.
+While I have a great selection of chain-nose pliers at home, for some reason, the very first pair I got many years ago served me well, and I didn't feel the need to buy a new one.
+The red pliers above are what I have had for over 10 years now.

-I love the flat nose pliers that I have - and I have more then one pair, of course.
-Now there are two main types here—the ones with the larger jaws and the thinner ones.
+I love the flat-nose pliers that I have, and I have more than one pair, of course.
+Now there are two main types here—the ones with larger jaws and the thinner ones.

 I use them for wire wrapping and chain maille as well.
 Now they're a bit more expensive than other brands, but they're 100% worth getting.
 The quality of these pliers is pretty much unmatched.

-This is another jewelry tool that I can't be without when making wire wrapped jewelry.
-I use these pliers especially to flatten ends of wrapping wire, and when I am making a wrapped loop, the bent part are perfect for turning around in your hands.
-I find them simply necessary and I couldn't be without them.
+This is another jewelry tool that I can't be without when making wire-wrapped jewelry.
+I use these pliers especially to flatten the ends of the wrapping wire, and when I am making a wrapped loop, the bent part is perfect for turning around in your hands.
+I find them simply necessary, and I couldn't be without them.

-I have currently 3 pairs, but I find myself grabbing over and over again the Wubbers (on the left) and the Lindstrom ones (on the righ).
-The ones in the middle are also good, they're from Beadalon, but I don't like their handle these days so much, I find they're not so ergonomic and comfortable for holding them for long.
+I currently have three pairs, but I find myself grabbing over and over again the Wubbers (on the left) and the Lindstrom ones (on the right).
+The ones in the middle are also good, they're from Beadalon, but I don't like their handle these days so much; I find they're not so ergonomic and comfortable for holding them for long.
 I do prefer my Lindstrom and Wubbers for wire work.

-Besides the regular ones, there are also special types of hammes and mallets made for jewelry.
-If you don't have any, don't worry, you can always check around the house to see what you have and can use, at least initially until funds are available for purchases.
+Besides the regular ones, there are also special types of hammers and mallets made for jewelry.
+If you don't have any, don't worry, you can always check around the house to see what you have and can use, at least initially, until funds are available for purchases.

 Here is an earring that I made using only hammers and nothing much else (except a punch to make a small hole in one end).
 I only have one earring done so far, it's still a work in progress, but you can see here the result already.

-This is a piece of 1.5mm sterling silver wire (I think it's 14 gauge) which as been flattened with the flat end of the chasing hammer, then brought to the fun shape with the ball peen end of the chasing hammer and then added texture to it with the texturing hammer.
+This is a piece of 1.5mm sterling silver wire (I think it's 14 gauge) which has been flattened with the flat end of the chasing hammer, then brought to the fun shape with the ball peen end of the chasing hammer, and then added texture to it with the texturing hammer.
 You can see the ends are still a bit rough around, so I need to file them . . . which brings me to the next set of tools for polishing your jewelry.

 There are different tools for finishing your jewelry, and I'll show you some that I have and use.

-The first tool I bought was a Lortone tumnbler, on that I use even now, after more than 5 years since I bought it.
-If you have the money to buy it, it is the perfect tool to not only harden your jewelry piece, but also eliminate some burrs, tool scratch marks and polish your piece.
+The first tool I bought was a Lortone tumbler, which I use even now, after more than five years since I bought it.
+If you have the money to buy it, it is the perfect tool to not only harden your jewelry piece but also eliminate some burrs and tool scratch marks and polish your piece.

-However as starter, you can get by with simple files (I have a whole range of them in several sizes and shapes), sandpapers in various grits and a very cheap steel wool (grade 00), which you can find pretty much anywhere including well stocked supermarkets or home depot style stores.
+However, as a starter, you can get by with simple files (I have a whole range of them in several sizes and shapes), sandpapers in various grits, and a very cheap steel wool (grade 00), which you can find pretty much anywhere including well-stocked supermarkets or home depot style stores.